folde01/linux-dojo/pipelines_and_regexes/slides_draft.md

 -> **There is more than one way to do it ** TIMTOWTDI (Tim Toady)** <-

-Originally originated from the Perl community, but it applies well to general Linux scripting in my opinion.
+Originally this was the motto of the Perl community, but it applies well to general Linux scripting in my opinion.

 <br>